What is Tarmacadam?

 However, there are a degree of other tarmacadam materials used in the building and construction of driveways, roads, car parks and industrial parks.

 The Origins of Tarmacadam

-If we go all the way back to 1815, John McAdam created roads for horse-drawn vehicles but these were always liable to rutting and becoming very dusty.
+If we go all the way back to 1815, John McAdam the man who invented tarmac created roads for horse-drawn vehicles but these were always liable to rutting and becoming very dusty.
 Macadam roads were tar grouted and well in use long before Edgar Purnell Hooley discovered tarmac purely by accident in 1901.

 Macadam building processes quickly became defunct after Hooley’s unintentional discovery.
 It was a labour-intensive method of road building and the tarmac method of construction was much quicker, cheaper and more dynamic as a road system.

 Edgar Hooley was a county surveyor who stumbled across an unintended tarmac road in 1901.
 He was walking close to an iron manufacturing plant when he noticed a smooth and straight road made from slag waste and tar.